dfelinto/blender-manual/manual/physics/fluid/type/domain/gas/noise.rst

    Factor by which to enhance the resolution of the noise.
 The scaling factor is coupled to the :ref:`Resolution Divisions <bpy.types.FluidDomainSettings.resolution_max>`.

-.. _bpy.types.FluidDomainSettings.noise_type:

-Method
-   The method used to create the noise.
-"Wavelet" turbulence is currently the only method available.

 .. _bpy.types.FluidDomainSettings.noise_strength:

 Strength